 A Tcl (Tool Command Language) file contains scripts for simple or complex tasks.
 You can run scripts from the Windows command line or store and run a series of Tcl commands in a .tcl batch file.
-The Tcl commands supported by FlashPro Express are listed in the table below.

 Note: Tcl commands are case sensitive.
 However, their arguments are not.